hrishihpatel/Rest/README.md

 You can learn more abou these HTTP methods in the following document:
 * HTTP Methods

-# Choosing an HTTP Status Code
+# Choosing an HTTP Status Code and Standalization
 HTTP defines these standard status codes that can be used to convey the results of a client’s request.
 The status codes are divided into the five categories.

 * 1xx: Informational – Communicates transfer protocol-level information.